mercmobily/simpleDeclare/README.md

 simpleDeclare supports multiple inheritance, as well as class methods.

-Here is a code snipset that shows 100% of its features:
+Here is a code snipset that shows 100% of its features: ***(NOTE: missing a working example of multiple inheritance***

     var BaseClass = declare( null, {